yuki1024/dat-viewer/README.md

 ## Usage
 - Just access to https://yuki1024.github.io/dat-viewer/
+- Download files in sample_dat dir, import them into DAT Viewer.
+See how it works
 - For development: Install "Web Server for Chrome" Extension to your Chrome Browser.
 Set up a private instant server, then select the directory includes index.html.

 ----------------